Amartus case studies

 The challenge: How to realize an orchestrated, standardized Carrier Ethernet service with an additional service assurance functionality using LSO-compliant components and NFV technology.

 A leading Tier 1 Communications Service Provider (CSP) required integration of their orchestrator in a multi-vendor environment

 The challenge: The aim was to enable the end customer to manage a comprehensive catalogue of MEF services on top of the existing complex and interdependent infrastructure

-The challenge: In this project, a global network equipment vendor asked us to design and develop an application that would allow them to become compliant with YANG/RESTCONF specifications.
-The aim was to provide the ability to expose part of the customer model via RESTCONF interface
+The challenge: To design and develop an application that would allow the provider to become compliant with YANG/RESTCONF specifications and expose part of the customer’s model via RESTCONF interface.

 One of our customers has decided to take a step towards the SDN innovation, and integrate the SDN T-API functionality into their existing, flexible network controlling system to make it compliant with the cutting-edge multi-layer SDN architectures.

-The challenge: Our customer, a global communications equipment and services supplier, retained us to support their efforts of exposing the SDN Transport Application Programming Interface (T‑API) functionality to their multilayer service management & orchestration system using RESTCONF.
+The challenge: To expose the SDN Transport Application Programming Interface (T‑API) functionality to their multilayer service management & orchestration system using RESTCONF.